yenyi-wu/yenyi-wu/README.md

 - 👋 Hi, I’m @yenyi-wu
 - 👀 I’m interested in remote sensing.
-My master dissertation was about the error analysis of InSAR derived DEM.
+- ✨ My master dissertation was about the error analysis of InSAR-derived DEMs.
 - 🌱 I graduated from Center for Space and Remote Sensing Research (CSRSR) in 2021.
-- 💞️ I wish to continue my career in remote sensing field, either a P
+- 💞️ I wish to continue my career in remote sensing field, either a PhD or a research assistant.
 - 📫 My personal website: https://yenyiwu.wordpress.com/

 <!---